Sorting Out the Light Heavyweight Division - Back Sports Page

 Prior to the Adesanya-Blachowicz talk, it was preconceived that the winner of last Saturday’s headliner would be next to fight Blachowicz.
 Just two weeks later, that narrative has been flipped on its head.
 That’s how fast things can change in this sport.
 As fast as an opportunity presents itself, is as fast that same opportunity can be taken away.

 The 41 year old Brazilian fighter is in quite the pickle.
+His recent resume makes him deserving of a title shot.
 Does he fight again and risk squandering what is in all likelihood his last chance at UFC gold?
 Or does he wait on the sideline until late summer-early fall of 2021?
 Choosing to wait is a risk in itself, because someone such as Reyes, Prochazka, or even Rakic could take his place in line.

 It’s very difficult to tell what Teixeira will do at this point in time.
 Latest update is that he’s intent on competing for the belt his next time out.
 My prediction is that he is forced to change his mind and fight another non-title bout.